-Each API and worker can be configured using its own set of environment variables, and [global environment variables].
+Each API and worker can be configured using its own set of environment variables.
 The Docker Compose file in the Orchestrate Quickstart provides an example of how to configure and execute the services.

 Command line options are also available, and take precedence over environment variables.